ckeditor/ckeditor5/docs/installation/integrations/drupal-real-time-collaboration.md

 ## CKEditor 5 Plugin Pack

-[CKEditor&nbsp;5 Plugin Pack](https://www.drupal.org/project/ckeditor5_plugin_pack) is a free-to-use module that offers multiple CKEditor 5 plugins that are not available in the Drupal core, extending editor's functionalities.
+The [CKEditor&nbsp;5 Plugin Pack](https://www.drupal.org/project/ckeditor5_plugin_pack) is a free-to-use module that offers multiple CKEditor 5 plugins that are not available in the Drupal core, extending editor's functionality.

 ### Features available in the CKEditor 5 Plugin Pack module

-* Block Indentation
+* {@link features/indent Block indentation}
-* Find and replace
+* {@link features/find-and-replace Find and replace}
-* Fonts
+* {@link features/font Fonts family, size and colors}
-* Highlight
+* {@link features/highlight Highlight}
-* Text transformation
+* {@link features/text-transformation Text transformation}
-* To-do list
+* {@link features/lists/to-do-lists To-do list}
-* Word count
+* {@link features/word-count Word count}
-* Free version of WProofreader - [exact limitation of the free version are listed in this page](TODO)
+* Free version of {@link features/spelling-and-grammar-checking WProofreader} &ndash; [exact limitation of the free version are listed in this page](TODO)

-Plugin Pack also makes it possbile to use some of the premium features for free.
+Plugin Pack also makes it possible to use some of the premium features for free.

 Currently available premium features:

-* Templates
+* {@link features/templates Templates}
 * Full-screen mode

 Detailed descriptions of each plugin can be found on the [CKEditor&nbsp;5 Plugin Pack module page](https://www.drupal.org/project/ckeditor5_plugin_pack)